karimknaebel/surge/README.md

 cd surge
 ```

-Then install SurGe with the CLI, Gradio app, and evaluation dependencies:
+Then install SurGe with the Inference CLI, Gradio app, and evaluation dependencies:

 ```bash
 uv sync --all-extras